 The stock awards in these columns represent the grant of performance-based stock awards.
-The annual performance-based stock awards are presented at maximum performance and have pre-established performance goals that can be achieved over a two-year performance period.
-Shares or stock units earned will be determined at the end of the performance period and then will be restricted with a one-year service requirement before the restrictions lapse.
-As discussed previously, upon retirement after the one-year anniversary of the grant date, a retirement eligible NEO would still receive shares, prorated for the portion of the performance period that they were employed, at the normal vesting date (without the additional one-year of service).
-The market value displayed is based on the number of shares at maximum multiplied by \$104.93, the closing price of the Company's common stock as of May 31, 2023.
+The annual performance-based stock awards are presented at target performance and have pre-established performance goals that can be achieved over a two-year performance period.
+Stock units earned will be determined at the end of the performance period and will then vest after satisfying a one-year service requirement.
+The market value displayed is based on the number of shares at target multiplied by \$120.16, the closing price of the Company's common stock as of May 31, 2024.

-Potential Payments Upon Termination or Change in Control Fiscal 2023
+Potential Payments Upon Termination or Change in Control Fiscal 2024